macCesar/purgetss-docs/docs/Commands.md

 };
 ```

-`purgetss` will look for this file `./purgetss/config.js` file where you can define any customization.

-Every section of the config file is optional, so you only have to specify whatever you'd like to customize.
-Any missing sections will fall back to the default configuration.

 :::tip To learn more

+**PurgeTSS** will look for this file `./purgetss/config.js`, where each section is optional and can be customized.
+Missing sections will use the default configuration.

-To learn more and view some examples see the **[Configuration Section](customization/the-config-file)**
+To learn more and view some examples, see the **[Configuration Section](customization/the-config-file)**

 :::

 ## `build` command
-When customizing your `config.js` file, you can re-generate `./purgetss/styles/tailwind.tss` file by running:
+The `build` command generates the `tailwind.tss` file based on the configuration in `config.js`.
+This is useful if you've made changes to the `config.js` file and want to update the `tailwind.tss` file to reflect those changes.

 ```bash
 > purgetss build